paulthadev/mapty/README.md

 ## How to use

-1. You can choose any point or location you want to start a workout on the map and choose between running or cycling.
+1. Click on the map to select apoint or location for the workout, you can choose between running or cycling on the form.

-2. In order to submit the workout, you needs to fill out several details like distance, duration, cadence or elevation. ( for iphone users: you can submit by pressing the return button after filling all details)
+2. In order to submit the workout, you needs to fill out all details (distance, duration, cadence or elevation)

+- for iphone users: you can submit by pressing the return button after filling all details.

-   (for andriod users: Just press the go button after filling all details)
+- for andriod users: Just press the go button after filling all details.

-3. All the workout will be saved after submitting.
+3. All the submitted workout will be displayed and saved on the sidebar.

-4. You can also be able to find all your saved workout listed on the sidebar.
-The list contains workout details like pace, cadence, duration, speed as well as the date of the workout.
-If you reloads the page, all the data will be still saved.
+4. The list contains workout details of each workout type, as well as the date of the workout.

+5. You can also delete workout data.

 ## :rocket: Technologies used: